charypar/puzzle-swarm/README.md

 ## Install & Run

 Puzzle Swarm is written in Java and built using NetBeans IDE.
 You should be able to just open the project and build and run.
-No standalone packages are available.
+No standalone builds are available.
 Experimental, remember?

 ## About

-This was originally a school project and an experiment serving three purposes: 1) trying to model and simulate a puzzle hunt game, 2) implementing a Monte Carlo simulation and 3) building a simple MVC architecture desktop GUI app in Java using Swing and seeing what happens.
+This was originally a school project and an experiment serving three purposes:

+1. trying to model and simulate a puzzlehunt game
+2. implementing a Monte Carlo simulation
+3. building a simple MVC architecture desktop GUI app in Java using Swing and seeing what happens

-I figured it might be useful to someone for one of these reasons.
-I also want to keep it somewhere.
+I figured it might be useful to someone for one of those reasons.
+I also wanted to keep it somewhere for future reference.

 ### Right, what is a puzzlehunt?